Smartling/SmartlingHelp/_developerarticles/smartling-ios-plurals-localization-library.md

 ## Step by Step Guide

-1.  **Download and Integrate the** [**Smartling iOS Library**](https://github.com/Smartling/ios-i18n "Link: https://github.com/Smartling/ios-i18n") **into your Application**.
+**1)** Download and Integrate theSmartling iOS Library into your Application.

 Download the latest library from the Smartling github page and follow the instructions here: [https://github.com/Smartling/ios-i18n#installation](https://github.com/Smartling/ios-i18n#installation "Link: https://github.com/Smartling/ios-i18n#installation")

 Please review the documentation on github for details on required project build configuration settings.

-2.  **Update Your String Files With Plural Indicators**
+**2)** Update Your String Files With Plural Indicators

 To detect plurals, you must append a key with “##{pluralTag}” where _pluralTag_ is **zero**, **one**, **two**, **few**, **many** and **other**.
 For example, for an English-based strings file, a sample plural set of strings looks like:
 /* Number of songs from search results */
 "%d songs found##{one}" = "One song found";
 "%d songs found##{other}" = "%d songs found";

 The _pluralTag_s depend on the source language and you should consult the [CLDR plural rules](http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html "Link: http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html") to determine which tags to use for your source locale.

 Like other file formats that support plurals, keep the various plural forms for a key together within the file.
 This ensures proper linkage when Smartling provides translations.

-    **Note**: You can add your plurals strings to any file you have already built by hand or append them to a genstrings-created file.
+**Note**: You can add your plurals strings to any file you have already built manually or append them to a genstrings-created file.

 3.  **Replace Calls of NSLocalizedString with Calls to SLPluralizedString**
     All the newly defined plural strings need to be invoked with the **SLPluralizedString** class from the Smartling i18 framework. **SLPluralizedString** takes one additional parameter which is the variable used to determine the pluralTag at runtime, and the library determines which pluralTag should be used based on the locale.